Vehicle registration plates of India: Top constitutional authorities

 It used to be a general practice for offices of top constitutional authorities in India (i.e. President, Vice-president, Governors and lieutenant governors and the protocol division of the Ministry of External Affairs) to not register their official vehicles.
 Instead of registration plates, an embossed Emblem of India was used (sometimes in combination with a red plate).
-In 2018, above offices were instructed to get all their official vehicles registered as per applicable laws.
+In 2018, above offices were instructed to have all their official vehicles registered as per applicable laws.

 Pre-2022 trade registration

 Vehicle registration plate with old trade number format of Uttar Pradesh, for a car registered in Noida.

 Before the introduction of 2022 notification, the defined format for trade registration was more generic and only specified following: